hdml-github/hdml-github.github.io/README.md

  * @returns {Element} - The modified or unmodified HTML element.
  */
 export function hook(dom, scope) {
-  // Add your custom logic here, utilizing the provided `dom` and `scope` parameters
+  // Add your custom logic here, utilizing the provided `dom` and
-  // For example, you can conditionally modify the document based on the authenticated user's context.
+  // `scope` parameters.
+For example, you can conditionally modify the
+  // document based on the authenticated user's context.

   // Return the modified or unmodified HTML element return dom;